 # dtrace -x nspec=4 -x grabanon -x bufsize=2g \ -x switchrate=10hz -x aggrate=100us -x bufresize=manual

-Similarly, if a value is not valid for the given option, dtrace will indicate that the value is invalid:
+Similarly, if an option value is not valid for the given option, dtrace will indicate that the value is invalid:

 If an option is set more than once, subsequent settings overwrite earlier settings.
 Some options, such as grabanon, may only be set.
 The presence of such an option sets it, and you cannot subsequently unset it.

 Options that are set for an anonymous enabling will be honored by the DTrace consumer that claims the anonymous state.
-For information about enabling anonymous tracing, see Anonymous Tracing in DTrace.
+See Chapter 36, Anonymous Tracing for information about enabling anonymous tracing.